 The support of Creative New Zealand and other funders means there is no charge to the schools.

-The panel aims for a well-balanced team to visit the wide age-range of schools, ECEs, Libraries and community groups within each region we visit..
+The panel aims for a well-balanced team to visit the wide age-range of schools, early childhood education centres, libraries and community groups within each region we visit..

 A team can comprise writers of fiction (junior or YA), non-fiction, plays or poetry, along with authors/ illustrators of picture books or graphic novels.
 They can be published by mainstream or independent publishers, or be self-published.
 Experienced storytellers are sometimes included.